What is Botox?

 Summary

 Getting Botox under the eyes is not FDA-approved and lacks clinical research to determine safety and effectiveness.
-However, many licensed and trained medical professionals use Botox injections for off-label purposes, including under the eye injections.
+However, many licensed and trained medical professionals use Botox injections, including under-eye injections, for off-label purposes.

 In this article